Enver Marić

 Enver Marić (born 16 April 1948) is a Bosnian former professional football goalkeeper and retired football manager.
+He is widely considered to be one of the greatest goalkeepers from the former Yugoslavia of all time.

 Club career

-He started his career playing for FK Velež Mostar from 1967 to 1976, for who he played a record 600 games in his nine-year stint.
-Marić then went on to play for German club FC Schalke 04 from 1976 to 1978 and the Yugoslavia national team at the 1974 FIFA World Cup.
+Marić started his career playing for hometown club Velež Mostar from 1967 to 1976, for who he played a record 600 games in his nine-year stint.
+Marić then went on to play for German club Schalke 04 from 1976 to 1978.
+He returned to Velež in 1978, ending his career at the club in 1985.

 Marić is also remembered for being the part of the Velež three known as the "Mostar BMV" (Bajević, Marić and Vladić) during the 1960s, 1970s and 1980s.

 International career

-He made his debut for Yugoslavia in an April 1972 European Championship qualification match against the Soviet Union and has earned a total of 32 caps, scoring no goals.
+Marić made his debut for the Yugoslavia national team in an April 1972 European Championship qualification match against the Soviet Union and has earned a total of 32 caps, scoring no goals.
 His final international was a May 1976 European Championship qualification match away against Wales.
+He appeared in the 1974 FIFA World Cup for Yugoslavia.

 Managerial career

-He returned to football as a manager, managing Velež from 1987 to 1990, then working as a goalkeeping coach at Fortuna Düsseldorf from 1993 to 1998 and Hertha BSC from 1998 to 2010.
+Marić returned to football as a manager, briefly managing Velež in 1990, then working as a goalkeeping coach at Fortuna Düsseldorf from 1993 to 1998 and Hertha BSC from 1998 to 2010.
 For a short stint in 1998, Marić was the caretaker manager of Düsseldorf.
 During 1999, he worked as a goalkeeping coach in the Bosnia and Herzegovina national team.